shivamrajvir/encora_assignment/README.md

-# EncoraAssignment
+# Simform assignment

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.

-This will allow you to login, just add user email, from given api of assignment
+This will allow you to login, with admin or student

+Creds

+admin

+usernamae - admin
+password - admin

+Student
+username-shivam
+password - student

+refer db.json

+you can see notices in student login, and sort and filter notices

+you can add, edit, delete and see notices in admin

+student and admin cannot access each others urls

 after that companies and contacts will be listed, contacts can be added, edited and deleted from list, locally ofcourse since there no apis for that. you will find design patterns and methods for angular practices applied, thank you